 - Advice on success, goal achievement or marketing

 - Skate eBook as desired

-Dell had nicely announced his expert round, a sadly non-public discussion: Status quo, challenges, opportunities, future developments − the Working world of the Future holds a lot of new things for everyone involved.
+Dell had nicely announced his expert round, a sadly non-public discussion: Status quo, challenges, opportunities, future developments − the Working world of Future holds a lot of new things for everyone involved.
 This prompted Dell to commission a TNS study on the “Evolving Workforce” in cooperation with Intel.
 The results for “Benefits of Technology","Work-Life-Balance and Productivity” and “Ergonomics of the Workplace” show: The desktop PC is the most popular work device among Germans, touch functions have so far mainly dominated in the private sphere, the personal Conversation is still more popular than video conferencing and the majority prefer to work in the office rather than at home.